 Enter the relevant subcategory number in the RTP Category C subcategory field.
-Enter the number 1 if both subcategories apply where your entity has two separate positions.
+Enter the number 1 if both subcategories apply where your entity has 2 separate positions.

 In the Comment field, provide the Siebel reference number for the settlement agreement or forward compliance arrangement.
-The Siebel reference number can be found in the top right corner of correspondence from us related to the settlement or agreement.
+This can be found in the top right corner of correspondence from us related to the settlement or agreement.
 It may also be referred to as our reference.